 (a) Assignment.
 Customer may not assign this Agreement to any third party without Uberflip’s prior written consent, except that Customer may assign its rights (but not obligations) hereunder to an affiliate of Customer.
-Uberflip may assign this Agreement, in whole or in part, to any third party without Customer’s consent.
+Uberflip may assign this Agreement, in whole or in part, without Customer’s consent to: (i) any affiliate of Uberflip; or (ii) any third party that purchases all or substantially all of Uberflip’s assets related to the provision of the Services.
 Any assignment in violation of this Section will be void.
 The terms of this Agreement will be binding upon and inure to the benefit of the Parties’ successors and permitted assignees.

 (b) Choice of Law.
 This Agreement and any action related thereto will be governed by and construed in accordance with the laws of the Province of Ontario and the federal laws of Canada applicable therein, without regard to conflicts of law principles.
 The Parties hereby irrevocably attorn to the exclusive personal jurisdiction and venue of the courts sitting in Toronto, Ontario.
 The U.N.
 Convention on Contracts for the International Sale of Goods will not apply to this Agreement.

 (c) Right to List as a Customer.
 Customer agrees that Uberflip may utilize Customer’s name in listings of current customers.
 Use of Customer’s name in any other marketing materials or press announcements will be submitted to Customer in advance for approval, provided that such approval will not be unreasonably withheld.